 Everything should work perfectly fine, provided your computer or phone supports fonts such as the Arial Unicode MS, Tahoma and Lucida Sans Unicode.

 Recent computers and phones support those fonts, so you shouldn’t have any problem displaying the naira sign.

 Is there a Keyboard with the Naira sign?

 From our experience, there’s no keyboard with the naira sign on it by default.
-Furthermore, there’s shortcut on any keyboard to display the naira sign.
+Neither is there any shortcut on any keyboard to display the naira sign.

 Apparently, the only way you can insert the naira sign is by following our steps above.

-Now that you know how to insert the naira sign, hopefully you’ll help us reduce the trend of replacing the Naira sign (₦) with N or NGN.
+Now that you know how to insert the naira sign, hopefully, you’ll help us reduce the trend of replacing the Naira sign (₦) with N.